sverrirs/jekyll-webp/README.md

 ```

 ## Advanced use: Webserver Configuration
-If you can then configuring your webserver to serve your new _.webp_ files to clients that support the format is probably the least problematic approach.
+If you can, then configuring your webserver to serve your new _.webp_ files to clients that support the format is probably the least problematic approach.
 This way you don't need to make any changes to your HTML files as your webserver will automatically serve WebP images when the client supports them.

 Below is an example for a .htaccess configuration section in an Apache web-server.
 It will redirect users to webp images whenever possible.